 Another 2007 study examined the treatment efficacy of Korean red ginseng in impotent men with erectile dysfunction.

 60 patients with varying levels of erectile dysfunction were enrolled in a double-blind, placebo-controlled study in which the efficacies of a placebo and Korean red ginseng were compared.

 Those who supplemented with 100omg, 3 times per day, of Korean red ginseng experienced improved symptoms in terms of erection hardness and lasting.
 The placebo group patients saw no improvements (5).

-Another 2008 systematic review of 28 different studies showed evidence for the use of red ginseng in treating ED in a variety of subjects and circumstances (6).
+Another 2008 systematic review of 28 different studies showed evidence for the use of red ginseng in treating erectile dysfunction in a variety of subjects and circumstances (6).

-Lastly, a 2009 study published in Asian Journal of Andrology demonstrated that 86 men with ED had significant improvements in erectile function and overall satisfaction after taking 1,000 mg of aged ginseng extract for 8 weeks (7).
+Lastly, a 2009 study published in Asian Journal of Andrology demonstrated that 86 men with erectile dysfunction had significant improvements in erectile function and overall satisfaction after taking 1,000 mg of aged ginseng extract for 8 weeks (7).

 Another 2016 meta-review published in the Journal of Ginseng Research showed that ginseng supplementation resulted in a 16% less prevalence of cancer (9).

 Ginseng has also been shown to help those who are getting treated with for cancer with chemotherapy.
 A 2015 study showed that ginseng might help reduce the side effects of the chemotherapy drugs and bolster the drugs cancer-fighting properties (10).

 Another 2013 study published in Journal of the National Cancer Institute showed that patients given 2g per week of ginseng had lower levels of fatigue than those given a placebo (12).